 - Set – change a setting

 - Response – the reply from the agent

 The SNMP manager sends out Get, Set, GetNext, and GetBulk, and PDUs.
 The agents send back Response PDUs.
 The Trap PDU is a method made available to agents in order to send out unsolicited alerts, and managers send Inform PDUs to acknowledge Trap messages.

 Here are some more details on each message type:

-The Response message type is used by the device agents.
-It acts as a delivery mechanism for requested information.
-In cases where no information is required back, such as with a Set PDU, the Response acts as an acknowledgement.
+- Response – The Response message type is used by the device agents.
+It acts as a delivery mechanism for the requested information.
+In cases where no information is required back, such as with a Set PDU, the Response acts as an acknowledgment.

-The Inform message is the SNMP manager’s version of a Response.
+- Inform – The Inform message is the SNMP manager’s version of a Response.
 It is only sent out in reply to a Trap message.
-This acts as an acknowledgement and the device agent will keep resending its Trap message until it receives an Inform PDU back from the manager.
+This acts as an acknowledgment and the device agent will keep resending its Trap message until it receives an Inform PDU back from the manager.

 The Trap command is one of the most distinctive features of SNMP and is probably the reason why the protocol is so universally applied in the networking industry.
 The Trap will pick up on events that the scheduled Get requests from the manager might miss.

 Just about all network equipment and most devices intended to connect to a network now ship with an SNMP module installed.
 This gives most of the hardware that you acquire the ability to send Trap messages.
 In most cases, the SNMP functions are turned off in the factory settings.
 So one of your tasks, when you plug in a new piece of kit, is to log into its administration console and turn SNMP on.

 Older equipment may not have SNMP capabilities.
 However, that doesn’t mean that you have to throw it way.
 You can install an RTU to interface on it.
 “RTU” means “remote terminal unit.”
 Think of it as a modem for one piece of equipment.
 This device will implement SNMP monitoring on that device and send out Trap messages when error conditions are detected.